kenhkan/angular-curve/README.md

 ### `grunt build`

-Production mode: build the app in production mode (minified and uglified)
+Build the app in production mode (minified and uglified)

 ### `grunt clean`